-NUR 242: Adult Health Nursing I / Theory, 4(4+0)
+NUR 242: Adult Health Nursing I / Theory, 4(4+0+0) Pre-requisites: NUR 232, NUR 233; Co-requisite: NUR 243

 This theoretical course introduces nursing students to the role of professional nurse in the promotion of care among adult clients.
 It focuses on providing nursing Care for adult client experiencing specific health alterations.
 Students are also provided with the relevant Knowledge to the aging process and how to examine the main concepts and needs that are related.
 The nursing process; critical thinking concepts and the cultural variations between patients are also addressed.